Dianna/dianna.github.io/_posts/2015-06-04-How-Algorithms-Work.md

 title: "The Fibonacci Sequence- Understanding algorithms"
 published: true
 ---
-Note: This post is under repair!
-Should be formatted shortly.
 ##When would recursion be useful?
 At its core, what makes a recursive function a recursive function is that it will, at least in some cases, call itself with new information to be processed.
 This structure